-A food distributor is a company that assists the manufacturers with the delivery of products to the stores.
-Distributors play a vital role in the supply chain, for they bridge the gap between the manufacturers, customers, or retailers.
+A food distributor is a company that assists manufacturers with the delivery of products to stores.
+Distributors play a vital role in the supply chain, for they bridge the gap between manufacturers, customers, and retailers.

 You can opt to use distributors when the cost and the process of marketing your products are costly, thus affecting your company’s profit and growth.